swan-maillard/INSA-4A-AGIR-BatFlow/README.md

 - This API utilizes a pre-trained VGG16 model for image classification.
 - The model is configured to classify images into one of three categories: `low`, `medium`, or `high`.
-- Ensure the model file `model_fold_2.pth` is present in the same directory as the application.
 - This API is for demonstration purposes and may require modifications for production use, such as authentication, error handling, and scalability improvements.

 ## Figma